CasparvdBroek/BLEtoMQTT/README.md

   - bluetooth not enabled or location privileges not given
   - internet access not available so cannot find the MQTT broker
   - cannot find the setup.json file or file privileges have not been given
-  - setup.json data structure problems
+  - setup.json data format problems

 For further clues view the LogCat